RSB19/MyShell/README.md

 	- int count
 	- int size

-Here, in our struct, we have 3 objects: a char ** pointer, the int count, AND the int size.
-Here, tokens is a char ** pointer that stores our tokens, which can include the following:
+Here, in our struct, we have 3 variables: a char ** pointer, the int count, AND the int size.

+Now, with the tokens variable itsemf, its the char ** pointer that stores the tokens, which includes:

 	a) built in commands (and arguments)
 		e.g: which, cd, pwd, and exit
 	b) non-built in commands (and arguments)
 		e.g: ls, grep, sort, mkdir, etc.